 What's in the Bag

 If your like me you are always curious what others are using to capture images.
 First and foremost it begins with the person behind the viewfinder and shutter release.
 I fully believe you can hand a Pro like John Shaw or the late Galen Rowell a pinhole camera and they will still get better images than most with the latest and greatest equipment.
 There maybe an exception to this however.
 I'm referring to fast action capture such as sports, birds or breaking journalistic events.
-Currently I am using a Nikon D3 with its full frame sensor and 8 FPS (frames per second) high speed drive.
-I use the D300 with its 8 FPS as a backup or additional camera if I'm using two at a time.
-I know I have captured fast occurring images with the D3 and D300 that I would never have been able to capture on a consistent basis with the 3 FPS D1X.
+Currently I am using a Nikon D500 with its crop sensor at 10 FPS (frames per second) high speed drive.
+I use the D850 with its 8 FPS as an additional camera if I'm using two at a time.
+I know I have captured fast occurring images with the D500 and D850 that I would never have been able to capture on a consistent basis with the 3 FPS D1X.
+For Landscape and portraits I also use a Nikon D810.
 Camera bodies and lenses should be looked at as tools to get a job done.
 Can you get by with less? of course, but you will be compromised in a lot of situations.
 Telephoto's and wide angle lenses come to mind.
 If the subject is too far away for a standard lens and you cannot move physically forward, then you need a telephoto lens or be satisfied with a very small subject in your frame.
 I have come to the point in my life where now I don't compromise on equipment.
 There was a time when like most everyone else, I tried to save money by buying less expensive gear and in the end spent more and eventually ending up with what I should have bought in the first place.
 Tripods and lenses are a prime example.
 I have owned Vivitar and Tokina lenses and some consumer Nikon lenses and now faster "Pro" Nikon glass.
 I have owned Bogen, Vivitar and Slick Tripods, and now I have a Gitzo 1548 which I bought after I sold my Gitzo 1228.
 My advice is to save and buy the best quality gear in the first place.
 You will save money in the long run because quality gear will usually last longer and have a better resale value.
 Also you will feel better not having to compromise or rationalize.

-There are lots of equipment reviews on the Internet so I will not review any of my equipment but I will however give you my opinion of what I think.
+There are lots of equipment reviews on the Internet so I will not review any of my equipment in the traditional manner, but I will however give you my opinion of what I think.
+Some equipment I have sold or given away, however I have kept the review as it may be of use to someone.
 Lets start with Camera Bodies.

 This is Nikon's first full frame (FX Sensor) digital camera body.
 Full frame means the same 35mm format as with film.
 That means a 14mm wide angle lens is still 14mm instead of 21mm when used on a smaller DX sensor which was used on all the preceeding digital bodies.
 Nikon has a 1.5 magnification factor with the smaller DX sensor.
 For comparison, Cannon is 1.3 X. When used with a telephoto lens the smaller sensor gives you the 1.5 crop factor.
 A 300mm lens becomes a 450mm, a 500 becomes a 750mm.
 Where the DX sensor becomes handicapped is at the wide angle end.
 The D3 is also a 12 megapixel body, however the larger sensor means the pixels will be larger and resolution "better" than the smaller 12 megapixel sensor.
 With the D3 you get 8 FPS without having to go to a crop mode as in the D2X.
 The D3 will recognize when a DX lens is on the body and will compensate.
 A new feature on the D3 is the built in level which allows you to get the horizon straight.
 Another new feature is "live view" which I have not yet explored.
 The battery has been improved even more than the D2X.
 The focusing system on the D3 is the fastest and most responsive of them all.
 The ergonomics are perfect.
 The D3 has slots for 2 compact flash cards so the chances of filling the card at the peak of the action and having to swap cards is initially negated until you fill both cards.
 You can remove and replace the filled card anytime.
 I had the buffer upgraded by Nikon and this breathed new life into the camera .
 Before the upgrade the buffer would fill up very fast when shooting Raw and if you were shooting any type of action you could miss out while the buffer was clearing.